- Copyright © Simon Bayliss 2008-21

-Additionally, I was always fascinated by Australian history and hearing him speak about Charles Sturt (and others) motivated me to know more.
+Additionally, I was always fascinated by Australian history and hearing him speak about the explorer Charles Sturt (and others) motivated me to know more.

 The following touring route follows the approximate route taken by Captain Charles Sturt during his 1844-45 inland expedition.
 With no public roads across the Barrier Ranges, we begin the journey further north than the line taken by the expedition.